janoslovasz1986/janoslovasz1986/README.md

 ### Hi there, I'm Janos

-## I'm a softver developer.
+## I'm an IT techinican.

-- 🌱 I’m currently learning Angular to become Full-stack developer.
+- 🌱 I worked for years as IT support.
+Meanwhile I created some useeful programs to help my dauky work.
+-

 ### Connect with me: